ArteMisc/libstodium/README.md

 libstodium was born a fork of [Robosodium](https://github.com/GerardSoleCa/Robosodium), which was born as a fork of [kalium-jni](https://github.com/joshjdevl/kalium-jni/).
-With this library you will be able to compile libsodium for Android platforms and automatically create the wrapper for the JNI.
-It can also be added to Android Studio as a module, using the generated build.gradle/libstodium.iml/proguard-rules.pro files.
+The goal of this library is to improve the API, documentation, and better intergration with Android Studio.

 Credits to:
 * [**Libsodium**](https://github.com/jedisct1/libsodium): author [Frank Denis](https://github.com/jedisct1) and [Contributors](https://github.com/jedisct1/libsodium/graphs/contributors)